GeekTrainer/learn-django/Module5/Module5_Unit4.md

 {% endblock %}
 ```

 As you can see we have included the `{{ form }}` variable in the template, added the `<form>` tags and `<input>` element for the "Submit" button.
-These elements together complete our **contact.html** template, and it is ready for user input.
-Now that the form is ready for user input there is one more tag that was added to guard against Cross Site Request Forgeries.
+These elements together complete our **contact.html** template and it is ready for user input.
+Now that the form is ready for user input there is one more tag that is added to guard against Cross Site Request Forgeries.

 Cross Site Request Forgeries (CSRF) are attacks used by hackers to try and gain access to sensitive information by trying to force authenticated users to submit a request.
 These attempts are stopped by issuing a random and unique CSRF token to each user.
 When a user submits a request the program will check to see if the CSRF token originally assigned to the user is the same when the user submits a `POST` request.
 [CSRF][1] is automatically enabled by Django and by using this token it will prevent hackers from submitting unauthorized requests.
 The only thing we need to do is add this tag `{% csrf_token %}` to our form code.
 Now that we have addressed the way form views are added let's learn about the generic form views that Django created.

 ## Generic views for Create, Update and Delete

 Django has again tried to speed up the process of coding form views by providing Generic views.
-Generic views give us the ability to accomplish a basic task with less code, and easily check if a submitted form is valid before processing the information.
+Generic views give us the ability to accomplish a basic task with less code and easily check if a submitted form is valid before processing the information.
 We will now cover these views by creating forms that can interact with the database.

 ### Developing objects for Create